opengisch/QField-docs/documentation/get-started/storage.en.md

 ## QField App directory

-Beyond project-specific files stored in imported folders, QField utilizes a dedicated **App Directory** to manage resources and configurations that are shared across all projects on a device.
-This centralized location allows users to define custom fonts, basemaps, projection grids, and more, without needing to duplicate these files for every project.
+Beyond project-specific files stored in project folders, QField utilizes a dedicated **App Directory** to manage resources and configurations that are shared across all projects on a device.
+This centralized location allows users to provide custom fonts, basemaps, projection grids, and more, without needing to duplicate these files for every project.

 ### How to Locate the App Directory